ibm-cloud-docs/vmware-service/vmaas/cluster-adding-deleting.md

 # Adding and deleting clusters
 {: #cluster-adding-deleting}

-You can increase or decrease the capacity of your deployment by adding clusters to or deleting clusters from an instance.
+You can increase or decrease the capacity of your deployment by adding clusters to or deleting clusters from a single-tenant instance.
 VMware vCenter clusters are the building blocks of VMware Cloud Director provider virtual data centers (PVDCs) and are added to existing PVDCs or are added as part of a PVDC creation.

 ## Procedure to add clusters to {{site.data.keyword.vmware-service_short}} instances
 {: #cluster-adding-deleting-add-proc}

 1. In the VMware Solutions console, click **Resources > {{site.data.keyword.vmware-service_short}}** from the left navigation pane.
-2. In the **{{site.data.keyword.vmware-service_short}}** table, click the **Cloud director sites** tab, then click an instance name.
+2. In the **{{site.data.keyword.vmware-service_short}}** table, click the **Cloud director sites** tab, then click a single-tenant instance name.
 3. Click the **Infrastructure** tab.
 4. On the **Clusters** tab, click **Add cluster +**.
 5. On the **Add cluster** window, specify the settings for the new cluster.